vertical axis mill, constructed from scaffolding poles, as an art project

 Part of an art installation 15th July - 6 August 2009.

-Vertical shaft is connected to a counter top mill, and also to an electrical generator.
+Vertical shaft was connected to a counter top mill, and also to an electrical generator.

 The Dalston Mill